QubesOS/qubes-doc/user/templates/windows/qubes-windows.rst

 After Qubes Windows Tools have been installed on your Windows 7 system, please install the `Chipset_Driver_X2NF0_WN_2.1.39.0_A03.EXE driver <https://web.archive.org/web/20221007093126/https://dl.dell.com/FOLDER01557883M/3/Chipset_Driver_X2NF0_WN_2.1.39.0_A03.EXE>`__.
 Then shut down your domain.

-From now on you should be able to attach your USB drive by passing it from your *Qubes Devices* menu as a *USB device* rather than *Data (Block) Device*
+From now on, you should be able to attach your USB drive by passing it from your *Qubes Devices* menu as a *USB device* rather than a *Data (Block) Device*

 This procedure has been tested on Windows 7 installed as a TemplateVM.
 Different combinations (such as StandaloneVM or different Windows versions) have not been tested.